JuliaManifolds/Manifolds.jl/docs/src/interface.md

 ## A Decorator for manifolds

- decorator manifold extends the functionality of a [`Manifold`](@ref) in a semi-transparent way.
+A decorator manifold extends the functionality of a [`Manifold`](@ref) in a semi-transparent way.
 It internally stores the [`Manifold`](@ref) it extends and by default for functions defined in the [`ManifoldsBase`](interface.md) it acts transparently in the sense that it passes all functions through to the base except those that it actually affects.
 For example, because the [`ArrayManifold`](@ref) affects nearly all functions, it overwrites nearly all functions, except a few like [`manifold_dimension`](@ref).
 On the other hand, the [`MetricManifold`](@ref) only affects functions that involve metrics, especially [`exp`](@ref) and [`log`](@ref) but not the [`manifold_dimension`](@ref).
+Contrary to the previous decorator, the [`MetricManifold`](@ref) does not overwrite functions.
+The decorator sets functions like [`exp`](@ref) and [`log`](@ref) to be implemented anew but required to be implemented when specifying a new metric.
+An exception is then the when a new metric [`is_default_metric`](@ref), which again makes the function transparent. this last case assumes that the newly specified metric type is actually the one already implemented on a manifold initially.

-By default all functions are passed down.
+By default, i.e. for a plain new decorator, all functions are passed down.
 To implement a method for a decorator that behaves differently from the method of the same function for the internal manifold, two steps are required.
 Let's assume the function is called `f(M, arg1, arg2)`, and our decorator manifold `DM` of type `OurDecoratorManifold` decorates `M`.
 Then